FDA Logo Policy

 - The logo may appear in CMYK, in Black, or in White.

 - No partial colors or screen tints are allowed on the logo.

 - Sufficient contrast should be maintained between the logo and the field on which it is reproduced.
 FDA Blue is the preferred field when surprinting or overprinting the logo.

 - Two-color or multi-color reproduction of the logo is not permitted.

 Official FDA Logo

-- For high-resolution printing, please download the FDA_Logos.pdf (432 KB).
-After downloading the fdalogos.pdf, open it from within a postscript program such as Adobe Illustrator® or Adobe Photoshop®.
+- For high-resolution printing, please download the FDA_Logos.zip (1.79 MB).
+After extracting the logos from the zip file, open them from within a postscript program such as Adobe Illustrator® or Adobe Photoshop®.
 These programs will read Postscript® documents, and give you the ability to select, crop and save a single logo for high resolution printing.